-ZUN himself has been known to throw fuel on the fire now and then, such as with Tenshi Hinanawi, who canonically uses her celestial durability for boredom-drivenmasochism, Suika Ibuki, walking boozehall, and Byakuren Hijiri, who explicitly specialises in body-enhancing spells.
+ZUN himself has been known to throw fuel on the fire now and then, such as with Tenshi Hinanawi, who canonically uses her celestial durability for boredom-drivenmasochism, Suika Ibuki, walking booze hall, and Byakuren Hijiri, who explicitly specializes in body-enhancing spells.

 The Golden Sun Gag Battledoujinshi 4koma anthology goes into Psynergy Perversion Potential a few times, such as using Catch to flip Mia's skirt or Reveal to spy through people's clothes.

 In The Life Of The Legendaries, the super-high tech cosplay costumes (which turn the wearers into Pokémon) are mentioned to have been put to use for... unclean purposes.
 And demonstrated when a cosplayer in a Gardevoir costume uses the costume's psychic powers to remove a waitress's dress in a hotel restaurant.

 This particularly expansive Dragon Age fanfiction has a scene where the dwarven noble protagonist and the elven mage Warden (all Origin wardens are recruited) briefly discuss the fact that Alim could use his blood magic on any woman if he wanted to assuage his needs.
 Alim, fortunately, has a distinct hate for mind control and the demons that use/encourage it.

 Creative uses for telepathy and metal manipulation are common in the more explicit Xavier/MagnetoSlash Fic.
 Using telepathy to experience what his partner's feeling is ubiquitous in stories set after Xavier's spinal injury.